adecang/adecang.github.io/English/toiec/lr/14/lrmt_02.md

 [Audio](lrtk_43.mp3)

-3- I didn't see you on the training course this morning
+3- I didn't see you at the training course this morning
 	**A: I called in sick**
 	B: I took the train yesterday
 	C: It was nice to see you too